How to Say “I Got Hungry” in Italian

 Yesterday I got thirsty at night, and I got up to drink.

-I often get thirsty when doing yoga, while they never drink.
+I often get hungry when doing sports.

 Ti è venuto freddo?